 Why is aloe vera good for skin?

-Aloe vera for skin is beneficial because it’s a natural botanical that’s rich in vitamins, minerals and antioxidants including vitamins A, C, E, B12, folic acid, choline, and minerals calcium, chromium, copper, selenium, magnesium, manganese, potassium, sodium and zinc.
+Aloe vera for skin is beneficial because it’s a natural botanical that’s rich in vitamins, minerals and antioxidants including: vitamins A, C, E, and B12; folic acid; choline; and minerals calcium, chromium, copper, selenium, magnesium, manganese, potassium, sodium and zinc.

 Can I use aloe vera on my face?

-Yes, aloe vera is safe to use on your face both on its own (for short periods of time) and as an ingredient in other skin care products, like moisturizer or serum.
+Yes, aloe vera is safe to use on your face both on its own (for short periods of time) and as an ingredient in other skin care products, such as masks, moisturizers or serums.

 Is aloe vera safe?

-Yes, pure aloe vera is safe.
-It’s used in an array of skin and hair care products and even in juices for its perceived health benefits.
+Yes, pure aloe vera is safe to use on the skin.
+It’s used in an array of skin and hair care products, and even used in juices for its perceived health benefits.
 Just be sure to check ingredient labels to make sure there aren’t other toxins in the products you’re choosing.

 Is aloe vera safe while pregnant?